blewater/tlex/Readme.md

 `go run tlex`

-If you need any help to evaluate this or questions, please do not hesitate to contact me.
-I can package this with any older dependency managers of your preference.

 ### Interesting Paths & Files ###

     Dockerfile // (The employed docker image spec in root folder. )